Indigo (Chris Brown album): Artwork

 The cover art for the album was revealed on May 14, 2019, along with the back cover.
 The front cover artwork was designed by graffiti artist Saturno and features a purple-haired Chris Brown's face in space, surrounded by fictional monsters and flying saucers, while the back cover, designed by visual artist Jeff Cole, continues the supernatural theme with a levitating body over a pyramid.
-The CD's interior illustrations were handled by 3D artists and concept designers Circle Circle Math and Sarper Baran, that worked over a photoshoot done by Jake Miosge, Brown's official tour photographer.
+The interior illustrations of the CD were created by 3D artists and concept designers Circle Circle Math and Sarper Baran, who collaborated on a photoshoot by Jake Miosge, Brown's official tour photographer.
+Saturno explained in 2021 that Brown wanted to convey "The Indigo Generation" as the concept with crystal glass text.
+"On the cover, you can see human consciousness, religion, political powers, greed, indoctrination, obsolete education, and new era awakening.
+I placed Pisces and Aquarius constellations, ... a mythological being with armor that represents the superior intelligence, ...aliens in flying saucers, ...
+11:11 the number of the angel....
+All of the details and figures of the artwork are connected to that world and have a meaning".

 Release and promotion

-In December 2017, Brown showed that he was working on new songs teasing a "Michael Jackson-inspired" song on his Instagram profile, filming a video from his studio and playing the song supposedly called "Vampire Vibe".
-During the first months of 2018 he posted some snippets of new unreleased songs, showing that he was working on a collaboration mixtape with Jacquees, on another collaboration mixtape with Joyner Lucas, and on his album, rumored to be called Indigo.
+In December 2017, Brown showed that he was working on new songs teasing a "Michael Jackson-inspired" song on his Instagram profile, filming a video from his studio and playing the song supposedly called "Afterlife".
+During the first months of 2018, he posted snippets of unreleased tracks, indicating that he was working on two collaborative mixtapes, one with Jacquees, and another one with Joyner Lucas, as well as working on his album, rumored to be called Indigo.

-In January 2019, Brown announced a new deal with International global media and his label RCA Records, becoming one of the youngest artists to own his masters at age 29.
+In January 2019, Brown announced a new deal with his label RCA Records, becoming one of the youngest artists to own his masters at age 29.
 Indigo was announced as the first album on this deal, with the release of the first single "Undecided" on January 4, 2019.
 Three days later Brown stated in an Instagram post that his new album would not be as lengthy as Heartbreak on a Full Moon.

-He later previewed and released the second official single from the album, "Back to Love", on April 11, 2019, getting a positive response from fans and critics.
+He later previewed and released the second official single from the album, "Back to Love", on April 11, 2019.
 The following week he released the third single from the album, "Wobble Up", featuring Nicki Minaj and G-Eazy, announcing that the album would be released in June, also confirming a summer tour with Nicki Minaj, that ended up never happening.
-In an announcement made on May 2, 2019, Brown announced the list of artists he had been working with for the album, including Tory Lanez, Sage the Gemini, Tyga, Justin Bieber, Juicy J, Juvenile, H.E.R, Tank, Lil Jon, Lil Wayne, Joyner Lucas, Gunna and Drake.
-Some of these collaborations were surprising to the media, especially Drake, due to their public feud that lasted for several years.
-Two days later he said that Indigo would be a 30-track album, in reference to his 30th birthday.
+On May 2, 2019, Brown announced the list of artists featured on the album, including Tory Lanez, Sage the Gemini, Tyga, Justin Bieber, Juicy J, Juvenile, H.E.R., Tank, Lil Jon, Lil Wayne, Joyner Lucas, Gunna and Drake.
+Some of these collaborations garnered significant media attention, especially the one with Drake, due to the public feud that had persisted between the two artists for several years.
+Two days later the singer revealed that Indigo would be a 30-track album, in reference to his 30th birthday.